anadomuta/challenge-code-quiz/README.md

 ## Usage

-The webpage can be accessed using this URL: link to follow
+The webpage can be accessed using this URL: https://anadomuta.github.io/challenge-code-quiz/

 To start the quiz, the user can tap on the button "Start Quiz".